Ready to learn more?

 Luther College is recognized for its high standards of teaching, focused research, and one-on-one academic advising.
 We value and protect this heritage of excellence in scholarship, freedom of inquiry, and faithful seeking after truth.

-Luther College is the first choice for high school to university transition.
+Luther College is a great choice for high school to university transition.
 Enjoy all the benefits of a larger campus, without feeling lost in the crowd.
 Our community is full of caring mentors and peers to ensure a positive student experience.

 Get all the details straight to your inbox!